 Streamlined Search Form

 This search form has a lot of filters that someone might use when looking for a home.
 The filters are under a MORE button that contains 'Listing Activity' (For Sale, For Rent, search by MLS ID, days online, open houses, etc), 'Must Have Amenities' and 'Property Type' filters (including lot size, year built, school district, etc).
-This is also the search form used just for the Premium left side map display!
+This is also the search form used just for the left-side map display!

 If you are using more than one MLS feed on your website: we recommend using the Streamlined Search Form.
 We have optimized the Streamlined search for your clients searching on your website on mobile and across different MLSs to pull all relevant listings.